dkochmanski/charming-clim/README.md

 Program must be wrapped in `charms:with-curses` macro which ensures proper initialization and finalization of the problem.
 In this operator context `charms` functions for configuring library are available.
-We use one of them `charms:disable-echoing` to prevent unnecessary obfuscation of window (we interpret characters ourself). `charms:*standard-window*` is a window covering whole terminal screen.
+We use `charms:disable-echoing` to prevent unnecessary obfuscation of window (we interpret characters ourself) and `(charms:enable-raw-input)` to turn off line buffering. `charms:*standard-window*` is a window covering whole terminal screen.

 We create a Window for output (its size is 50x15 and offset is 10x10) and then in a loop we print "Hello world!" (at the top-left corner of it) until user